neulab/prompt2model/prompt2model/prompt_parser/readme.md

 The `get_instruction` property returns the parsed instruction and the `get_examples` property returns the parsed demonstrations.

-Please ensure you have valid OpenAI API credentials and adjust the unit tests accordingly to match your setup.
+Please ensure you have valid OpenAI API credentials and feel free to adjust and create subclasses to match your setup.